The back of a pair of hiking boots placed on a wooden dock, with a mountain range reflected in the lake behind them

 1. Vivobarefoot Tracker Forest Esc

 I have the older Tracker FG, and I love them.
 I have been very tough on them, but also take care of the leather well.
-They are incredibly comfortable, warm enough for Alaskan treks in the fall, and provide very good protection for my feet.
+They are incredibly comfortable, warm enough for backpacking in Alaskan in the fall, and provide very good protection for my feet.
 I love them as they feel like the perfect combination of comfortable, light, and flexible like a trail-runner shoe, but ankle high, supporting, and warm, like a traditional hiking boot.

 However, the stitched sole of the Tracker Forest solves my biggest issue with the original Trackers, which was that the glued sole would often peel off.
 The stitching is much more reliable and durable.
 These are the barefoot backpacking boots I recommend.